obspy/obspy/obspy/io/sitexml/docs/tabular-input-reference.md

 | `preferredSiteAnalysisID` | no | Preferred analysis resource ID.
 Requires matching analysis metadata to be written. | `quakeml:domain.ab/analysis/001` |
 | `preferredVelocityProfileID` | no | Preferred velocity-profile resource ID.
 Requires matching velocity-profile metadata to be written. | `quakeml:domain.ab/velocity_profile/001` |

-> **Please Note:** If the analysis CSV is omitted, `preferredSiteAnalysisID` and
+> **Please Note:**
-> `preferredVelocityProfileID` are ignored with warnings.
-If the analysis CSV is
-> provided but velocity-profile metadata is omitted, `preferredVelocityProfileID`
-> is ignored with a warning.
+> The `overallQindex` can be either provided manually by the user using the
+> site-description table or calculated by the tools if a quality-index input table
+> is provided.
+If neither is true, the produced SiteXML document won't have an
+> `overallQindex` value.

-### Site Indicator Columns
+### Site Description Indicator Columns

-Use the following columns to provide value/uncertainty and other metadata for site indicators that belong to the site-description object use the folowing value columns plus the common `literatureSource` and `externalReference` columns:
+In addition to the common `qualityIndex`, `literatureSource` and  `externalReference` columns that were described [above](#common-site-indicator-metadata), use the following columns to provide value/uncertainty and other metadata for site indicators that belong to the site-description object.

 | Column | Meaning | Example |
 | --- | --- | --- |